gluexprotocol/documentation/docs/gluex-apis/router-api/smart-contracts/Router.md

 ### Availability on Chains

-To check the chains where GlueX Router is available, refer to the [GluexProtocol Router API Swagger Documentation](https://gluexprotocol.github.io/router-api-swagger/#/default/get_liquidity).
+Check the chains where GlueX Router is available [here](https://gluexprotocol.github.io/router-api-swagger/#/default/get_liquidity).
 This provides up-to-date information about the supported chains.

 ---